ryan-mcclue/musings/notes.md

-with units, e.g. for camera, start with arbitrary 'unit' defintion. later move onto more physical things like metres use output_h, output_w single letter prefixes for easy substitution when casting from real to int, consider whether truncation/rounding/ceiling is wanted and make it explicit
+with units, e.g. for camera, start with arbitrary 'unit' defintion. later move onto more physical things like metres use output_h, output_w single letter prefixes for easy substitution when casting from real to int, consider whether truncation/rounding/ceiling is wanted and make it explicit mapping from pixel space to another space for loop separate line style by applying a scaling factor to direction vector, can move along it comparing floats to zero (or any equality) use a tolerance/epsilon less-than greater-than check using bash for scripts as its ubiquitous

 # Modern Software is Slow
 People think that it's slow, but it won't crash (because of interpreter)